iq-motion-control/iq-module-communication-doc/docs/manual/manual_stock_led.rst

 Strobing Period
 ******************
 The strobing period defines the time it takes the module to complete one full cycle through the strobing pattern.
 This parameter only has an effect when strobing is active.
 Strobe period is defined in seconds.
-Let's take the default strobing pattern used for both the RGB and white LEDs (blink, blink, blink, off).
+Let's take the :ref:`default strobing pattern <default_pattern>` used for both the RGB and white LEDs.
-By default, the strobing period is configured to 2.5 seconds.

 Using the Control Center, configure the white LED to an intensity of 1%, and enable strobing